Serre-Lusztig relations for $\imath$quantum groups: Introduction

 \subsection{Acknowledgments.}

-XC is supported by the National Natural Science Foundation of China grant No. 11601441.
-WW is partially supported by NSF grant DMS-1702254.
+XC is partially supported by the National Natural Science Foundation of China grant No. 11601441 and the Fundamental Research Funds for the Central Universities grant No. 2682020ZT100.
+WW is partially supported by NSF grant DMS-1702254 and DMS-2001351.
 We thank University of Virginia and Institute of Mathematics, Academia Sinica (Taipei), for hospitality and excellent working environment.
+We thank the anonymous referees for helpful comments and suggestions.